Sale of portions of Achimota Forest has resumed – Ablakwa reveals

-North Tongu MP Samuel Okudzeto Ablakwa claims the sale of Achimota Forest lands has resumed, alleging the Lands Commission is complicit in state land sales.
+Samuel Okudzeto Ablakwa, MP for North Tongu, has accused the Lands Commission of resuming the sale of portions of the Achimota Forest and being complicit in land transactions involving state lands.

-He accuses unpatriotic elements within the Commission of siding with private developers against the state.
+He alleges that some Lands Commission officials are undermining the Ghana Prison Service in a land dispute with a private developer.

-The Ministry of Lands and Natural Resources denies these allegations, insisting no state lands have been sold under the current government and urging the public to dismiss Ablakwa's claims as politically motivated.
+The Ministry of Lands and Natural Resources has denied these claims, stating that no state lands have been sold under the current administration and accusing Ablakwa of making politically motivated allegations.

 Read full article